 Make it a Meal

 A lot of you wonder what goes with Red Beans and Rice.
 Red Beans and Rice is a filling meal all by itself, yes.
 But traditionally, French bread is the most popular side served with it.
-Cornbread, collard greens, deviled eggs, or a simple salad are all great choices, too.
+Cornbread, Easy Crockpot Collard Greens, Easy Cajun Deviled Eggs, or a simple salad are all great choices, too.

 How to Repurpose Leftovers